yijianj/ChatDB39_FinalProject/README.md

 ### API Keys Required

 1. **Firebase Admin SDK Private Key**
-   - Save the JSON key file in the project root directory
+   - Save the JSON key file to the backend/credential folder, or update the path in firebase_connector.py if you use a different location.

 2. **Google Gemini API Key**
-   - replace the API key in the backend/app.py file (line 608)
+   - replace the API key in the backend/app.py file where the Gemini API client is initialized (search for "api_key")

 ## Installation